mmusich/trackingvertexing/_episodes/01-The five basic track variables.md

 > *	track_nValHits.png:
 > <a href="https://raw.githubusercontent.com/bdanzi/trackingvertexing/gh-pages/data/track_nValHits.png"><img src = "https://raw.githubusercontent.com/bdanzi/trackingvertexing/gh-pages/data/track_nValHits.png" alt="Track number of Valid Hits" width ="500"></a>
 {: .solution}
-## Track information in MINIAOD
+## Track information in MiniAOD

-There is no track collection stored in MINIAOD analogous to the `generalTracks` in [AOD](https://twiki.cern.ch/twiki/bin/view/CMS/AOD).
+There is no track collection stored in MiniAOD analogous to the `generalTracks` in [AOD](https://twiki.cern.ch/twiki/bin/view/CMS/AOD).
 Tracks associated to charged `PFCandidates` are accessible directly from the `packedPFCandidates` collection for tracks with pT > 0.5 [GeV](https://twiki.cern.ch/twiki/bin/view/CMS/GeV).
 For tracks between 0.5 and 0.95 [GeV](https://twiki.cern.ch/twiki/bin/view/CMS/GeV) the track information is stored with reduced precision.
 Tracks not associated with `PF candidates` are in the `lostTracks` collection if their pT is above 0.95 [GeV](https://twiki.cern.ch/twiki/bin/view/CMS/GeV) or they are associated with a secondary vertex or a Ks or Lambda candidate.
 However, for both the tracks associated to the `PF candidates` and the `lostTracks` the highQuality track selection is used.
-Tracks with lower quality are not avaiable in MINIAOD at all.
+Tracks with lower quality are not avaiable in MiniAOD at all.
 In addition, tracks in the lostTracks collection are required to have at least 8 hits of which at least one has to be a pixel hit.
 In particular, the track information saved in the `PFCandidates` is the following.
 *	the uncertainty on the impact parameter `dzError()`, `dxyError()`
 *	the number of layers with hits on the track